In this performance testing tutorial, I will discuss how to build a framework to test all your services and publish the results in a clear dashboard.

 As a project grows, we build tons of services, interfaces, pages, and other features.
 After it reaches a certain size, though, we may start to have problems with the load times, users might start to complain about the site getting stuck in some areas, and we may start to lose users.
-When this happens, all the people on the team start to run around trying to make all the services work faster, however, in most cases, the site has already been hurt by the performance issues.
+When this happens, all of the people on the team start to run around trying to make all of the services work faster.
+However, in most cases, the site has already been hurt by the performance issues.

-There are tons of tools that are able to test the load and stress on sites, but we are going to start with JMeter, since it is a powerful, open-source application.
+There are tons of performance testing tools that are able to test the load and stress on sites, but we are going to start with JMeter, since it is a powerful, open-source application.

-For this performance testing tutorial, we are also going to use EventCloud, a testing application that you can use to test a few services.
+For this performance testing tutorial, we are also going to use EventCloud, a performance testing tool that you can use to test a few services.
 Basically, you just need to select the “become a tenant” option and start adding users in order to begin using it.

 The only thing that is different about using EventCloud is that we need to add a parameter to the header, for example:

 Once you have Docker running, open a terminal to start writing commands.
 Depending on your installation, you may need to use “sudo” before entering the command “docker –version” just to make sure that you have Docker properly installed: